quentin452/Catzmod1.7.10/README.md

 * make a villager/personalized trades
 * make a config file
 * add achievement/achievement tab
-* add dimension/a way to tp to this dimension
+* add dimension/a way to tp to this dimension (WIP)
 * add a enchant
 * make a 3d block using TESR render/add custom chest/crafting table
 * make a 3d block using ISBRH render
+* make catBlocks in catDimension and for it's own brother named catBiome

 * switching Global entity id to mod entity id

 * fix the entity CatAgressiveEntity/CatPassiveEntity run has lower tick/run no fast
 * fix the tnt model doesn't work

+* remake textures

 Some of these description is by SkyDash #4150